 June E. Travis

-Prior to joining the NCTA, June was president and CEO of Rifkin & Associates, a Denver-based operator of cable TV systems.
+Prior to joining NCTA, June was President and CEO of Rifkin & Associates, a Denver-based operator of cable TV systems.
 There she was responsible for the operational and financial performance of cable systems spanning thirteen states serving 500,000 customers.
 Previously, she held several executive positions with American Television & Communications Corporation (ATC), the predecessor of Time Warner Cable.

 Before relocating to Washington, D.C. in 1994, June was active with several Colorado organizations, including service on the boards of Denver Metro Chamber of Commerce, Colorado Forum, University of Denver, InterFaith Community Services, TechCorps, and Colorado Women’s Forum.

-Currently, June is a director of CommScope, Inc., the world’s largest manufacturer of broadband hybrid fiber coaxial cable and a leading supplier of fiber optic and twisted pair cables for LAN, wireless, and other communications applications.
+Currently, June is a director of CommScope, Inc., the world’s largest manufacturer of broadband equipment and other communications applications.
 She serves on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
-June is active in St. Gabriel’s Church and she volunteers at a private community-based family foundation dedicated to helping youth develop technology and leadership skills.
+June is active in St. Gabriel’s Church, and she volunteers at a private community family foundation dedicated to helping youth develop technology and leadership skills.

 June earned her MBA from the University of Denver’s Graduate School of Business and Public Management.